Iririki Wharf Vanuatu

 In travelling to and fro between the mainland and our Vanuatu resort, we had to get a ferry, nothing more than a twenty person boat.
 Boarding it was a challenge for me, I had to be helped onto the boat by the captain, he was gracious, and off the boat at the other end.
-It hit home how far I have to go to a full recovery and, though my thinking is still sharp, my physical movements, each one requiring considerable thought and energy, are still limited.
+It hit home as to how far I have to go to a full recovery and, though my thinking is still sharp, my physical movements, each one requiring considerable thought and energy, are still limited.

 What went through my brain as I stepped onto the boat?
 Was it merely a feeling of dizziness or a sense that I was not in control?
 It was both; a dry feeling in my mouth, a momentous occasion, as I observed everyone else treat the exercise as blithely as I would have in the past, I felt at the mercy of forces much more powerful than me, and yet all I was doing was hopping from land to sea.
 Not a moment’s hesitation from others and yet it was necessary for me to pause, focus and hesitantly take a step, hoping that the result would be a safe landing and not a water rescue.

 A few days ago I had a brief informal appointment with my G.P, who referred me to a physiotherapist nearby who, he said, may be able to help me with my current instability.
 As we were walking out of his office towards reception we encountered a traffic jam of people, my G.P remarked to me that although I don’t walk exactly in a straight line I did well to avoid colliding with the people who had made up the corridor traffic jam and that, in his mind, I am recovering well.
 I take comfort from that.